skallfass/fastapi_serviceutils_template/{{cookiecutter.service_name}}/docs/source/references.md

 It's mostly the same like Sphinx, but oriented on [Markdown](#markdown) and a more modern output and usage design.

+This service is documented using [PyDoc-Markdown](#pydoc-markdown) which is a wrapper around MkDocs with additional functionality.

 Documentation and useful additional resources:

 * [MkDocs](https://www.mkdocs.org/)